 Split into two parts, the Legacy Giving branch of our Legacy Program focuses on working with local charities, non-profit organizations, and faith organizations to promote or sponsor donation events.
 The Legacy Green branch focuses on implementing, building, and maintaining sustainable and eco-friendly practices and supporting local community efforts towards sustainability.

 When you choose us as your caterer or full event producer, you directly help your local community thrive and become a better, greener place to live.
 It’s our way of thanking you for giving us the opportunity to create unforgettable events.

 Atlanta’s Most Sustainable Caterer

-With nearly a decade of sustainable efforts, our commitment to being a Zero Waste Zone, and our efforts to meet the highest bar of sustainable practices, we feel confident in giving ourselves the title of “Atlanta’s Most Sustainable Caterer.”
+With more than a decade of sustainable efforts, our commitment to being a Zero Waste Zone, and our efforts to meet the highest bar of sustainable practices, we feel confident in giving ourselves the title of “Atlanta’s Most Sustainable Caterer.”

 Some of the venues and businesses most dedicated to sustainable practices that we have partnered with include: